learn-co-students/nyc-dumbo-web-111819/14-sinatra-associations/README.md

 ### Outline
 - [ ] Add a second model to our domain

+Universe -< Planet

 - [ ] Come up with user stories for our application and see how they can be solved with REST

+As a user, I can view all the planets for one universe on the show page As a user, I can create new planets

 - [ ] List the instances related model on the show page for the class that `has_many` of the other class
 - [ ] Create the `new` and `create` routes for the other model (with `belongs_to`)